GeoffreyChen777/paperlib-website/src/en/doc/extensions/msword-extension.md

 ## Others

 You can change the citation style and the reference list style.
-To import new CSL styles, go to the `Preference - Export` view of Paperlib.
+To import new CSL styles, go to the preference view of the extension.
 More CSL styles are available at [CSL Style Repository](https://github.com/citation-style-language/styles).

 The link icon means that the add-in cannot communicate with the Paperlib app, so you need to click it to retry, restart Paperlib, or reload the add-in.